 Troubleshooting Fulfillment Rules

-If a rule doesn't trigger, it's because of 1 of the reasons below.
+If a rule doesn't trigger as you expect, it's because of 1 of the checklist reasons below.

 ❌ The order was on hold when Order Automator processed it